estockwell-alpert/DeletionWorkbox/README.md

 User the Installation Wizard to install the .zip package (available in the latest Release).
 When prompted, choose <b>merge</b> for Sitecore items and <b>overwrite</b> for files.

 # Set Up
-Once the Workbox is installed, click Initialize Workbox to get all items that have been deleted from master but still exist in at least one publishing target.
-After you've done this once, you should not have to again, as the custom pipeline will automatically add items as they are deleted once the module is installed.
+Once the Workbox is installed, you can click Initialize Workbox to get all items that have been deleted from master but still exist in at least one publishing target.
+After you've done this once, you should not have to do it again, as the custom pipeline will automatically add items as they are deleted once the module is installed.
+This is optional and only needed if you want to add items to the workbox that were deleted prior to installation.

 # Dependencies
 This module has been tested in Sitecore 8.2 and 9.0.
 It has not been tested in earlier versions of Sitecore but may work.